MattisLind/alfaskop_emu/Utils/HerculesIntegration/README.md

 So to verify how Hercules behaved I made a quick test program based on the BSC protocol handler I created earlier.
 It is called herculesIntegration and it just tries to respond as well as possible to the messages received from Hercules.

-The first insight is that Hercules doesn't send the SYN characaters at all.
-It might be so that the 2703 hardware ands the SYN characters so that they are not at all handled by the driver.
-But from a interfacing standpoint this could be a complications since the SYN characters provide framing.

 This is an example run of the herculesIntegration program and the debug output is not meant to be beauitful in any way.
 ```